The Best Beginner Clarinets As Recommended by 200 Real Band Directors

 How We Got This Data

-- 18.2% Leblanc, Vito, and Selmer — These brands are all part of the same parent company, Conn-Selmer.
-So they’ve been grouped together for these survey results.
+• 18.2% Leblanc, Vito, and Selmer — These legacy brands are all part of the same parent company and share a lot in common.
+So for simplicity, I grouped them together for these survey results.

-- 9.1% Backun — Backun was acquired by Eastman in 2017, and has since become a mainstream clarinet brand.
-Despite being a relative newcomer, the Alpha is now one of the most-recommended student clarinets in this geographic area.
+• 9.1% Backun — Backun was acquired by Eastman in 2017, and has since become a mainstream clarinet brand.
+Despite being a relative newcomer, the Alpha is now one of the most-recommended student clarinets.

-- 9.1% Buffet — While not particularly known for their student clarinets, they’re pro-level clarinets give them legitimacy.
+• 9.1% Buffet — While not particularly known for their student clarinets, Buffet’s pro-level clarinets give them legitimacy.

 Beginning Clarinet Brands to Avoid